oluaseru/Android-QA-Engineer-Assignment/README.md

 # Android-QA-Engineer-Assignment

 I've created a few scenarios using an appium cucumber Java setup.
-I've stored the Recipe App within this project to make things easier.
+I've stored the Recipe App within this project to make things easier under the folder resource > app > android.

 ## Project structure
-the main sections of the project are
+The main sections of the project are
 - Feature file - BBD scenarios
 - Steps definitions files - the Steps from the feature file which are bound to logic
 - Page Objects (POM) - lower-level actions which are performed on the screen